Australian Tax Return Calculator — Estimate Your Refund

 How does Medicare Levy Surcharge affect my estimate?

-If your income exceeds $93,000 (single) for the selected year and you don't hold an appropriate level of private hospital cover, you may owe MLS of 1%–1.5% on top of the standard 2% Medicare levy.
+If your income exceeds the MLS threshold ($101,000 single for 2025-26 — the threshold varies by year) and you don't hold an appropriate level of private hospital cover, you may owe MLS of 1%–1.5% on top of the standard 2% Medicare levy.
 Toggle 'Private cover' on in the settings to remove MLS from your estimate, or enable family thresholds if your household situation applies.

 Is this my final ATO assessment?